 Still Another Nail

-It was a historian in the 1950s who really, really got it wrong about Silas Deane, said Schaeper.
+A historian in the 1950s really, really got it wrong about Silas Deane, said Schaeper.
 The historian argued that Bancroft had learned about poison-tipped arrows as a young man living in South America.
 Bancroft used that knowledge to poison Deane before he returned to America.
 The reason?
-He didn’t want Deane to reveal he’d been a spy, according to the historian.
+He didn’t want Deane to reveal his spying, according to the historian.

-It is true that shortly after the ship to America set sail, Silas Deane suffered convulsions and died on Sept.
+Shortly after the ship to America set sail, Silas Deane did suffer convulsions and died on Sept.
 23, 1789.

 Here’s what really happened, said Schaeper: Silas Deane moved to London in 1783, where he spent the last six years of his life getting poorer and sicker.
 Finally his health improved enough for him to return to America to try to start a new business.
 He died of a cerebral hemorrhage aboard the ship, according to physicians who studied his symptoms before he died.

-Thoma Schaeper's book, Edward Bancroft: Scientist, Author, Spy, can be purchased through Amazon.com.
-This story was updated in 2017.
+Thoma Schaeper’s book, Edward Bancroft: Scientist, Author, Spy, can be purchased through Bookshop.org, which benefits the New England Historical Society.
+This story was updated in 2023.
+Image: By Daderot – Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7009576.